MichelDeudon/formations/content/en/course/linguistics/_index.md

 Yes!
 CS224n is essentially about deep learning which isn’t what this course is about.
 This course will give you new insights and ways to approach problems.
 {{< /spoiler >}}

+{{< spoiler text="I worked in computational linguistics and designed simple solutions in the past.
+Could I share my learnings with you?" >}}
+Yes of course!
+Feel free to reach out to chat and co-create the course.
+Thanks!
+{{< /spoiler >}}

 <br>
 {{< cta cta_text="Begin the course" cta_link="mailto:michel.deudon@hotmail.com?subject=Registration for NLP101" >}}